Enumclaw, Washington: Parks and recreation

 The Enumclaw Expo Center annually hosts the King County Fair and the Pacific Northwest Scottish Highland Games, among a number of other exhibitions and festivals.
 The Olympic Kennel Club has the 5th largest dog show in the nation each year in August.
 The 72-acre (29 ha) facility has many areas that are available to rent for weddings, trade shows, conventions and other special events.

 Education

-The Enumclaw School District operates public schools for students living in the Enumclaw, and other areas.
+The Enumclaw School District operates public schools for students living in the city of Enumclaw and nearby unincorporated areas.

 Elementary schools in Enumclaw and serving portions of Enumclaw include Black Diamond, Byron Kibler, Southwood, Sunrise, and Westwood.
 Some portions of Enumclaw are zoned to Enumclaw Middle School in Enumclaw, while some portions are zoned to Thunder Mountain Middle School in unincorporated King County.
 All residents of Enumclaw are zoned to Enumclaw High School.
 Green River Community College operates a campus in Enumclaw.
 Mike Nelson, former Superintendent of Enumclaw School District, won the 2018 State Superintendent of the Year Award.